MarshalX/telegram-crawler/README.md

 This project is developed to automatically detect changes made to the official Telegram sites.
-This is necessary for anticipating future updates and other things (new vacancies, API updates).
+This is necessary for anticipating future updates and other things (new vacancies, API updates, etc).

 | Name | Commits  | Status |